 One of the worst drug disasters in history resulted from an attempt to cease morning sickness with medications.
 Thalidomide, sold under the name, Immunoprin, was an anti-morning sickness drug used in the 1950s.
 This resulted in about 10,000 cases of infants who were born with phocomelia (the underdevelopment or absent of limbs and vital organs); only 50% of the 10,000 infants survived.
 While many modern medications are used today with low risk factors, they often contain debilitating side-effects.

 EmeTerm™ is a drug free, none-invasive, and precise neuronal electrical stimulation technology that prevents and relieves morning sickness.
 By releasing a particular low-frequency electrical pulse from the user’s wrist, EmeTerm™ adjusts the vagus nerve signals traveling to and from the stomach.
 This prevents or postpones the brain from transmitting nausea signals to the stomach.
 This then slows down the nausea-inducing irregular gastric contraction, and reduces the nauseous sensation for the users.

 Safety is the number one priority of EmeTerm™.
 All the materials of the device meet medical standards.
 EmeTerm™ uses medical silicone, instead of natural rubber, making the device hypoallergenic.
 Inert metal is used at electrode to avoid skin irritation.
-The patented electrodes are parallel with tendon, which enhances the electric conduction and no conduction gel with potentially allergenic chemical compounds is needed.
+The patented electrodes are parallel with tendon, which enhances the electric conduction, and removes the need for conduction gel with potentially allergenic chemical compounds.
 EmeTerm™ has been recognized for its intuitive and user-friendly design and received the iF Design Award 2017.